Red Admiral New Zealand Barrel-Aged Dopplebock was aged for 14 months in 6 whisky casks that previously held a very special NZ single malt whisky.

 Red Admiral will cellar gracefully for many years, but is fabulous right now.
 Do not serve cold!
 Treat it like you would a port or red wine and serve it in an elegant glass.
 The butterfly on the label is the New Zealand Red Admiral Butterfly.
 Only 2652 bottles were produced and each one is hand-numbered.

-Want more variety?
-Pick your mix!
-Choose 3 different barrel-aged beers here.
+Want to try more than one variety?
+Choose 3 different barrel-aged beers!

 Cheese: blue, aged gouda, sharp aged cheddar

 Mains: risotto, mu-shu pork, beef Wellington, venison, lamb